 |Angle of rotation of lead screw|

 The VINSPEC system is distinguished by its streamlined and modular setup.
 Thanks to fast and precise image capturing technologies, only one camera is needed to meet the inspection requirements of the individual stations – even with multiple workpiece carriers.
 A central computing unit pools the data from the stations and serves as an interface to the machine control unit.
 Depending on inspection results insulin pens are further processed or marked as rejects.
 Station- and track-related statistics are available, as well as a trend indicator, so countermeasures can be taken early on.

-All machine vision systems for insulin pen production lines can be validated thanks to the VITRONIC GAMP qualification package.
+All machine vision systems for insulin pen production lines can be validated according to GAMP guidelines.